The Tree of Life (film): Filming

+According to Richard Brody, Malick and Lubezki built upon the "new visual style" they developed for The New World, "based on a camera moving ... in the direction of the view through the lens, plunging into the action and 'taking the audience forward and into the world, probing, peering, inquiring, exploring with a restless, intrusive eye.'"
+Brody concluded that The Tree of Life's filming style "reflect[s] frustration with the fundamental similarity of most commercially released movies as pictures of actors acting, as a variety of filmed theatre ... by means of the roving, floating, surging camera, Malick ... repudiate[s] the very notion of the fixed frame and [] open[s[ the screen to the world at large."

 Editing

+Lubezki estimated that he shot 600,000 meters of film (i.e., over 350 hours of footage).
+He revealed to Cahiers du Cinéma that the first cut of the film was 8 hours long.

 Similar to many of Malick's films, the film had "teams of editors to put together different cuts, and finding and discarding entire story lines during the post-production process."
 Malick used "unorthodox methods to edit the film".
-One of the film's editors, Billy Weber said “Terry is willing to try anything.
+One of the film's editors, Billy Weber said "Terry is willing to try anything.
 Absolutely anything.
-Sometimes we’d cut a character out of a scene, or cut all the dialogue out of a scene, just to see if it worked.
-And when you’ve worked with him for any length of time, you can even try that without asking him about it first.
-He’s very open to looking at anything that you try.”
+Sometimes we'd cut a character out of a scene, or cut all the dialogue out of a scene, just to see if it worked.
+And when you've worked with him for any length of time, you can even try that without asking him about it first.
+He's very open to looking at anything that you try."
 This includes allowing film students from USC and University of Texas, as well as interns, to play a part in the editing process.
 Some of them stayed on the film the whole time.

-In an unused ending for the film, Jack arrives as a boarding student at St. Stephen's Episcopal School, which Malick attended in the 1950s.